ACCESS BROKERAGE, INCORPORATED

 - - - -

-Lender costs: What are your fees: application, origination, appraisal, credit report, processing fees, and other charges?
-(Note: The lender you select will provide you a Good Faith Estimate of charges to back this information up.)
+• What are your fees: application, origination, appraisal, credit report, processing fees, and other charges?
+(Note: The lender you select will provide you a Loan Estimate of charges to back this information up.)

-Good Faith Estimate: When will you furnish a Good Faith Estimate(GFE)?
-The GFE should reflect five separate major financial factors:
+• The LE should reflect details in five separate major financial factors:

-INTEREST RATE: The rate of your loan(This is normally after you lock your rate so they can prepare a good faith estimate using the appropriate interest rate);
+INTEREST RATE: The rate of your loan(This is normally after you lock your rate so they can prepare a loan estimate using the appropriate interest rate);

 MONTHLY MORTGAGE PAYMENT: including principal, interest, taxes, PMI and hazard/homeowner's insurance;